-Dorm Room Deposit (refundable)-Due upon acceptance as a student.
+Dorm Room Deposit (refundable) - Due upon acceptance as a student.
 It reserves a room and is retained as long as the student lives in the room.
-It will be refunded, provided the room is left clean and in good repair, the student's financial account is current, and the Student Dean's Office has been notified in writing that the student no longer plans to reside in the room.
+It will be refunded, provided the room is left clean and in good repair, the student's financial account is current, and the Student Services Office has been notified in writing that the student no longer plans to reside in the room.

-Philadelphia Hall or Duplex Deposit (refundable)-Due after acceptance as a student to reserve an apartment or duplex.
-It is retained as long as the student lives in the apartment or duplex.
-It will be refunded, provided the apartment or duplex is left clean and in good repair, the student's financial account is current, and the property manager has been notified in writing that the student no longer plans to reside in the apartment or duplex.
+Philadelphia Hall (refundable) - Due after acceptance as a student to reserve an apartment.
+It is retained as long as the student lives in the apartment.
+It will be refunded, provided the apartment is left clean and in good repair, the student's financial account is current, and the property manager has been notified in writing that the student no longer plans to reside in the apartment.